Over the Top (1987 film): Plot

 Lincoln Hawk (called Lincoln Hawks in the trailer and sometimes inconsistently in the movie itself) is a truck driver who also arm wrestles for extra cash.
-His estranged wife Christina, who is suffering from heart disease, asks that Hawk pick up their young son Michael from military school and develop a relationship with him (Hawk had left them ten years earlier).
-Michael's wealthy grandfather – Christina's father, Jason Cutler – believes that Hawk has no right to be in his grandson's life.
+He had left his family ten years ago and has a young son named Michael.
+His estranged wife Christina, who is in the hospital suffering from heart disease, asks that Hawk pick up Michael from military school and develop a relationship with him.
+Christina's wealthy father – Jason Cutler – believes that Hawk has no right to be in his grandson's life.
 Michael distrusts Hawk initially and treats him with contempt.

-Over the course of a trip from Colorado to California, the two bond.
+Over the course of a road trip from Colorado to California, the two bond.
 When they arrive at the hospital, Christina has died from complications during surgery.
-Michael blames Hawk for delaying his arrival and leaves for his grandfather's estate.
-An attempt to retrieve Michael ends with Hawk being arrested when he resorts to ramraiding the gated mansion.
-Michael visits Hawk in jail and forgives him but says he feels safer living with his grandfather.
-As a condition of charges being dropped, Hawk is obliged to sign over custody of Michael to Cutler.
+Michael blames Hawk for delaying his arrival and leaves for Cutler's estate.

+After Christina's funeral, Hawk is arrested for ramraiding Cutler's gated mansion to try to see his son.
+Michael visits Hawk in jail and forgives him but chooses to live with Cutler.
+As a condition of charges being dropped, Hawk signs over custody of Michael to Cutler.

-Hawk leaves to compete in the World Armwrestling Championship in Las Vegas, hoping to start his own trucking company with the prize money.
+Hawk leaves to compete in the World Armwrestling Championship in Las Vegas, hoping to start a trucking company with the prize money.
 Most other participants are much larger, including Bull Hurley, the undefeated world champion for the past five years.
 When Hawk arrives, he sells his truck and uses the proceeds to place a bet on himself (as a 20–1 long shot) to win.
-Meanwhile, Michael learns that his grandfather had driven his parents apart and had been hiding letters Hawk had regularly written to him.
-Stunned by his grandfather's deceptions, Michael steals a pickup truck and drives to Las Vegas to find Hawk.
+Meanwhile, Michael learns that Cutler had driven Lincoln and Christina apart and had been hiding letters Hawk had written to him.
+Stunned by Cutler's deceptions, Michael steals a pickup truck and drives to Las Vegas to find Hawk.

 Hawk advances to the final eight competitors in the double-elimination tournament before suffering his first loss, injuring his arm in the process.
-Cutler, who is also in Las Vegas, summons Hawk to his hotel suite and offers him a chance for a fresh start: $500,000 and a top-of-the-line semi on the condition that he stay out of their lives for good, but Hawk refuses and vows to retrieve Michael after the tournament.
-He returns to the tournament with improved focus and advances to the final match against Hurley.
+Cutler, who is also in Las Vegas, summons Hawk to his hotel suite and offers him $500,000 and a top-of-the-line semi on the condition that he stay out of their lives for good, but Hawk refuses and vows to retrieve Michael after the tournament.
+He returns to the competition with improved focus and advances to the final match against Hurley.
 Michael finds Hawk and apologizes for misjudging him, which gives Hawk the emotional support to compete.
 After a long match, Hawk beats Hurley and wins the tournament.
-A triumphant Hawk and Michael take their winnings and drive off to start a new life together.
+Hawk and Michael take their winnings and drive off to start a new life together.